pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## CustomContainer

-The `CustomContainer` integrates a 2D panel with a custom material into the UI.
+The `CustomContainer` component integrates a 2D panel with a custom material into the UI.
 The component is not instanced but provides complete control over the material of the panel.

 ```jsx
 <Root>